Deir-az-Zur, Syria: What to pack, what to wear, and when to go [2024]

 January

-If you visit Deir-az-Zur during January, you are likely to notice that it is pretty cool.
+If you visit Deir-az-Zur during January, you will probably notice that it is pretty cool.
 Temperatures tend to hover around the low 50s F (low 10s C) during the day, while at night they can dip into the high 30s F (single digits C).
 Humidity is generally between 60 and 70% during the day.

 What to wear/what to pack: